Best things to do in Bundaberg

 Best Budget Hotel: Riviera Motel Bundaberg

-As well as being affordable, the Riviera Motel has the advantage of being located in the heart of the Bundaberg CBD, making it easy to explore many Bundaberg attractions on foot or even by the local buses.
+In addition to being affordable, the Riviera Motel is located in the heart of the Bundaberg CBD, making it easy to explore many Bundaberg attractions on foot or even by the local buses.

-The motel also has a decent size swimming pool.
+The motel also has a decent-sized swimming pool.

 Click here for more information or to book